isambitd/structure-data-with-env/README.md

 - Downloading the output csv files to the output folder named as `outputs`

-NOTE : Tip amount are rounded upto two decimal places
+NOTE : Tip amounts are rounded upto two decimal places

 *** Assuming docker is installed in test mahcine ***